 NASA Energy and Water cycle Study (NEWS)

 In 2003, NASA established the NASA Energy and Water cycle Study (NEWS), whose ultimate goal is a breakthrough improvement in the nation's energy and water cycle prediction capability.
 NEWS is expected to demonstrate advanced global observation, data assimilation, and improved representation of physical processes in climate models, better prediction systems to more effectively quantify the hydrologic consequences of climate change and produce useful seasonal and longer-range hydrologic predictions based on observed initial values and changing boundary conditions.
-NEWS is therefore envisioned to be part of the broader NASA end-to-end Earth science program, including the transition of research findings and new capabilities to academic/public education and practical applications, via collaborations with the academic community-at-large, and federal agencies.

 Associated Earth Science Division Missions, Instruments, and Data Sets